martinberlin/eink-calendar/README.md

     // Security setting, leave empty if your screen is publis String bearer = "";

+**EPAPER MODEL** Please make sure to uncomment only one of the GxEPD classes.
+And only use:

+    #define EINK_HAS_COLOR true

+If your Epaper model supports colors.
+Color is a tricky thing, since red should be sent pure red, otherwise the BMP to Buffer function will not really get it right.
+And also on CALE backend site, making multiple color, will get out the 4 bits range and default to 24 bits which can make a astonishing 6 times bigger downlad compared with 4 bits.

-Note that we don't recommend to use public screens since your calendar may contain private information like events, transfer or doctor appointments that you should not open to the world to see.
+**Security and privacy:** Please note that we don't recommend to use public screens since your calendar may contain private information like events, transfer or doctor appointments that you should not open to the world to see.
 So use always a security token.

 This token is sent in the headers like: